Black squirrel: Literature

 Black squirrels are major characters in British author Robin Jarvis's fantasy trilogies The Deptford Mice and The Deptford Histories, which feature anthropomorphic animals.
 They are portrayed as being of royal blood and are regarded as the wisest and noblest type of squirrel.

+In Celtic folklore, black squirrels were associated with magic, occult knowledge, and the otherworld.

+Black squirrels inhabit the forest of Mirkwood in the legendarium of J. R. R. Tolkien.